 Retrieval via the SSP

-The Spine Secure Proxy (SSP) role in retrieval of documents/records is to be a single common authentication and authorisation gateway for all Consumers and Providers.
+The role of the SSP in retrieval of documents/records is to be a single common authentication and authorisation gateway for all Consumers and Providers.

 Retrieval requests via proxy are secured and audited by the SSP.
 For full technical details, see the SSP specification.

 Where a document/record is to be retrieved via the SSP then Consumers MUST percent encode the